 To keep color looking fresh between treatments, apply a deep conditioner once a week, and always use products designed for colored hair—among other things, these provide UV protection, which prevents fading.

-How to Pre-treat Gray Hair Before Coloring
+How to Pre-Treat Gray Hair Before Coloring

 If you find that permanent coloring products tend to fade quickly or barely take at all, your hair is probably very coarse, as gray hair often is.
 You can solve this problem by pre-treating with 20 volume developer lotion.

-It’s very simple to do: just apply to dry, unwashed hair; leave for ten minutes; rinse and towel dry.
+It’s very simple to do: just apply to dry, unwashed hair; leave for 10 minutes; rinse and towel dry.
 This lifts the scales of the cuticle which makes hair porous and less resistant to colorants.
 You can buy developer lotion at a beauty supplier.

-If you don’t want to treat your hair with hydrogen peroxide and ammonia based dyes, a product like Grecian offers a gentle alternative.
+If you don’t want to treat your hair with hydrogen peroxide and ammonia-based dyes, a product like Grecian offers a gentle alternative.
 As a progressive colorant, Grecian darkens hair gradually.
 It’s available in shades from light brown to black, and gives natural-looking results.
-But use with extra caution if you’re in the United States: it contains lead acetate, a cancer causing substance.
+But use with extra caution if you’re in the United States: it contains lead acetate, a cancer-causing substance.
 This ingredient is hazardous enough to have been banned in Europe.

 Vegetable dyes like henna seem like a healthy option, but they’re mostly unsuitable to cover gray, unless you want your hair to turn bright orange or worse.
 If you make a mistake with a vegetable dye—and results are always unpredictable—it can't be dyed over with an oxidative product, and takes at least eight weeks for the color to fade out.